apache/openwhisk-deploy-kube/docker/README.md

   * couchdb - creates and initializes a CouchDB instance for dev/testing of OpenWhisk.
 This image is not intended for production usage.
+  * routemgmt - installs OpenWhisk's route management package in the system namespace of the OpenWhisk deployment.

 The nginx and kafka images are not officially built and published because they are considered to be temporary.
 We are working on